coderDaiyan/bazar-niketon-client/README.md

 # Bazar Niketon Client Side Repository

+## This is a E-Commerce Shop where User can buy products and order.

 ### This is the client side code of Bazar Niketon Project.You'll find the

 **server side repo** below